sravyakota20/ECS134A_Proj3/README.md

 * Tested REG15 - No miswiring
 * Finished IMM15 - Need to test and check for miswiring
 * Finished decoder15 need to debug (I think I missed some logic can't seem to find it asked my partner to look it over)
-* Finished CPU need to test for miswires and debug
+* Finished CPU need to test for miswires and debug (missed alot of wiring that we planned to do finished them now)

 ## Known Issues
 * Some kind of logic is wrong with the decoder need to debug/ check for miswires and logic (regw) specifically